How to effectively use emojis in email marketing

-They break the monotony of a wall of text, separating your copy into easily-digestible chunks, and appeal to our visual senses.
+They break the monotony of a wall of text, separating your copy into easily digestible chunks, and appeal to our visual senses.

 6. Appropriate context

-There’s no doubt that the wrong image can cause havoc in the marketing world.
-Don’t use any emojis which are widely known to be euphemisms or double entendres, of which there are a few.
+There's no doubt that the wrong image can cause havoc in the marketing world.
+Don't use any emojis that are widely known to be euphemisms or double entendres, of which there are a few.

 A quick Google of 'emoji euphemisms' can show you which ones you should be avoiding.